xXace8Xx/PageBar/README.md

 ## Concept
 There are alot of bar-scripts available for [DWM](dwm.suckless.org/).
 PageBar is Just one of them, but with little twist.

-Let me explain it with a story:<br>
-you have a well configured bar-script but you need a module inside bar which you use frequently but not on daily basis. in such case will you reconfigure your bar-script with that particular modules and make your bar messy.
-And if you choose not to see that module again will you reconfigure your script again?
-So why not use Pagebar instead.<br>

 It lets you See all your important modules on your first page and remaing on other pages(shorted by the more frequently they are needed).